 Only 30 minutes on this craft still leaves me enough time to sit and indulge in a secret Mommy treat, a cold Dr. Pepper, and get in some reading of my favorite Dystopian Novels or Regency Romance while little Rose is napping!

 But, it looks like it took much longer to make!
 That is my secret to almost all of my crafts.
 Make it look fancier and harder than it truly is!
 Then the neighbors won’t know just how lazy I truly am!
+But Shhh, don’t tell them!
+That’s our little secret.

-Ok, maybe they will when they read this..but still!
+Ok, maybe they will know when they read this..but still!
 I love when things look much harder than they truly are.
-Then you have a fun little secret and everyone else is left thinking you are the so crafty and creative!
+Then you have a fun little secret and everyone else is left thinking you are so crafty and creative!

 So block out your 30 minutes, grab the few supplies and come make this insanely easy DIY Feather Easter Wreath with me!